 With nearly two decades of experience selling and managing customer relationships for enterprise data storage vendors, Kaminario’s Troy McFadden knows a thing or two about the world of IT sales.
 We sat down with him to learn about his process, the changing world of IT sales, and what’s made him so successful during his tenure in the industry.

-The Changing Landscape of IT Sales
+The Changing Landscape of IT Sales and New Strategic Selling

 Before transitioning into sales with Nimble Storage and Kaminario, Troy worked as a Customer Advocacy Executive for Sun Microsystems and a Global Success Manager for NetApp, where he oversaw major accounts such as AT&T and ExxonMobil.
 Over the course of almost 20 years in the industry, Troy’s witnessed many changes in client behaviors and priorities firsthand.
 Today’s enterprise IT customer has changed, and he stressed that enterprise sellers must adapt to reach them.